prabhavk/woodman/README.md

 ```

 mst-backbone constructs phylogenetic trees by constraining the search through tree-space.
-Tree search is performed under the general Markov model using structural EM.
+Tree search is performed using structural EM applied to the general Markov model.

 UNRESTselector.py performs model selection by fitting non-stationary non-reversible non-homogeneous CT-HMM to phylogenetic trees.